Home

 Those We Read About and Those We Don’t

 Prayer and penance worked like psychotherapy for those individuals we read about.
 But what about those we do not read about?
 That is, those who had the psychological constitution to endure the difficulties of life with only prayer and penance left us their records of their spiritual experiences, but those who were crippled by their emotional difficulties had no great spiritual experiences to write about.
-Such persons would have considered penance to be punishment, and because of the abuse inflicted on them in their childhoods, the would have distrusted God and so would have been unable to experience prayer as anything more than a laborious act of duty.
+Such persons would have considered penance to be punishment, and because of the abuse inflicted on them in their childhoods, they would have distrusted God, and so they would have been unable to experience prayer as anything more than a laborious act of duty.
 Thus, they would have failed at any growth in spiritual life.
 But hardly anyone wants to admit it or talk about it, and so we don’t read about it.

 In considering these “spiritual failures” that we don’t read about, we have to confront the truth that prayer and penance cannot lead everyone to great spiritual heights.
 If prayer and penance could lead everyone to great spiritual heights, then the desert fathers would have been the norm, not the exception.
 Sadly, many of those who could not follow the harsh way of the desert fathers fell into dissent, disobedience, and heresy—and they and their descendants have caused enormous turmoil in the Church since then.